 Prenatal patients experiencing pelvic discomfort, lower back and sacrum pain have garnered relief throughout their term of pregnancy and being under chiropractic care.
 Low force techniques such as Webster and Thompson technique allow the misalignment of the body to be corrected, ligaments to be relaxed and the nervous system to be in balance for the birth of the newborn child.

 Food is a crucial part of life and especially during pregnancy.
-Having enough carbohydrates for energy is key that comes from whole foods such as lentils, legumes, fruits and vegetables.
+Having enough carbohydrates and getting in you prenatal vitamins for energy is key, whole foods such as lentils, legumes, fruits and vegetables can be great for that.
 Decreasing trans fats such as vegetable and canola oils can reduce the chances of hypertension, obesity in the child and Diabetes Mellitus.
-You can visit thekidneydocs.com for more information.
 Using ghee and avocado oil to cook hot food, wild caught fish and avocados can introduce good healthy fats into Mother’s and baby’s system before birth to help with absorbing nutrients and to produce important hormones.
 It is important to remember that though weight gain occurs during pregnancy, which some woman are self-conscious of during this time, it is important to remember that undernourished mothers can produce less milk by 30% and lower calorie milk by up to 20% so proper food intake is key during and after pregnancy.

 It is helpful for your body to adapt for the pregnancy by incorporating low impact exercises such as walking or yoga.
 In addition to exercising, stretches are equally as important to be prepared for your birth.